Deletion in abstract Voronoi diagrams in expected linear time and related problems

-The system of bisectors $\J_{p,S'}$ may consist of several connected components.
-For convenience, in order to unify the various connected components of $\arr(\J_{p,S'})$ and to consider its $p$-monotone paths as single curves, we include the curve $\Gamma$ in the corresponding system of bisectors.
-Then $\env(\jj{p}{S'}\cup \Gamma)$ is a closed $p$-monotone path, whose connected components in $\jj{p}{S'}$ are interleaved by arcs of $\Gamma$. $\VR(s,S)$ and in particular to a subset $\arcs'$ of its Voronoi edges.
+The arrangement of the bisectors in $\J_{p,S'}$ may consist of several connected components.
+We can unify these connected components by including $\Gamma$ in the bisector system.
+Then, $\env(\jj{p}{S'}\cup \Gamma)$ is a single closed $p$-monotone path, which contains all the connected components of $\env(\jj{p}{S'})$ interleaved by arcs of $\Gamma$. $\VR(s,S)$ and in particular to a subset $\arcs'$ of its Voronoi edges.